skabba/cdk201/README.md

 Build your first CRUD API in 60 minutes or less with AWS CDK!

 ## Welcome
-In this workshop you will create a CRUD API that Creates, Reads, Updates and Deletes items from a DynamoDB table.
+In this workshop you will create a **CRUD API** that **C**reates, **R**eads, **U**pdates and **D**eletes items from a DynamoDB table.
 The API will run serverless, so there is no management of the underlying infrastructure and scaling is done automatically.

-You will learn how to use AWS CDK and how easy it is to create a REST API with it on AWS, all within 60 minutes.
+You will learn how easy it is to create an API on AWS with AWS CDK, all within 60 minutes.

+The workshop features the creation of a DynamoDB table, HTTP API Gateway and a Lambda function.

 ## Prep
 This workshop will be executed from within an AWS Cloud9 (Online IDE) environment.